Hexatown/docs/microsoft/usecases/microsoft365/create impactful content together/index.md

 ---
 title: Create impactful content together
-inshort: With Office, you can get things done from virtually anywhere, faster.
-You can take advantage of the Office integration with OneDrive and SharePoint to access, share, and coauthor documents.
-You can also download Office Mobile apps to help you access everything you need to work seamlessly from nearly any device while you&#x2019;re on the move.
 contexts: office365,microsoft365
 copyright: Microsoft
 translations: en
-tools:
+tools: Office 365, Office 365 Basics
 areas:
 color: #777777
 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/create-impactful-content-together
 ---
+With Office, you can get things done from virtually anywhere, faster.
+You can take advantage of the Office integration with OneDrive and SharePoint to access, share, and coauthor documents.
+You can also download Office Mobile apps to help you access everything you need to work seamlessly from nearly any device while you re on the move.

 ## Get more done from anywhere, on any device